SEND EMAIL FROM COMMAND LINE INSTRUCTIONS:

 4. Read the body of message from remote text file:

-SendEmail --textBody "http://software-download.name/ letter.txt" --server smtp.mydomain.com --from david@mydomain.com --to terry@yahoo.com --username david --password mypass --subject "Good News"
+SendEmail --textBody "https://software-download.name/ letter.txt" --server smtp.mydomain.com --from david@mydomain.com --to terry@yahoo.com --username david --password mypass --subject "Good News"

 5. More Attachments: